tomluxton/tomluxton/README.md

 - 👋 Hi, I’m @tomluxton
-- 👀 I’m interested in Web developement
+- 👀 I’m interested in Web developement and Data Science
-- 🌱 I’m currently learning MERN stack
-- 💞️ I’m looking to collaborate on Web projects
 - 📫 How to reach me https://www.linkedin.com/in/tomluxton/

 <!---